tangyuewei/rdarida_simple-github-pages-deploy-action/README.md

 7. **`action.yml`**: Contains the Simple GitHub Pages Deploy Action.

+8. **`CHANGELOG.md`**: All notable changes to this project will be documented in this file.
+See [standard-version](https://github.com/conventional-changelog/standard-version) for commit guidelines.

-8. **`LICENSE`**: This template is licensed under the MIT license.
+9. **`LICENSE`**: This template is licensed under the MIT license.

-9. **`package-lock.json`** (See `package.json` below, first).
+10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-11. **`README.md`**: A text file containing useful reference information about your project.
+12. **`README.md`**: A text file containing useful reference information about your project.